JGSNETO/Learn-Matlab/README.md

 - Past methods error handling
 1. MATLAB error messages to help us debug our code
 2. If-statements to examine input for errors

+## W4

+- timeit(@() my_flip(1:10)); The @ operator followed by empty parenthesis creates a function handle to an anonymous function.
+That is a function with no name that takes no arguments.
+The body of the anonymous function must be just one command.